delvtech/elf-frontend/README.md

 ##### Developing against the Mainnet fork environment

-In a separate terminal, `cd` into the this frontend's directory and run:
+In a separate terminal, `cd` into this repo's directory and run:

 ```bash
 npm run start:dev-mainnet-fork-app